LukeGrahamLandry/franca/devlog.md

 - now !addr means eval that as a place expr but remove the deref. that still needs a special case for var!addr because there's no desugaring you can do for that. so `var&.field` and `var.field&` produce the same value. which might be the last unambigous change i can make on the path to being normal.
-- changed to more c like syntax where `var.field` is a load and `var.field&` gets the address. now its much slower cause i do a bunch of intermediate addr/deref chasing. also i think `ptr[].field&` is really dumb because you have to pretend to load the whole struct but you don't actually.
+- changed to more c like syntax where `var.field` is a load and `var.field&` gets the address. also i think `ptr[].field&` is really dumb because you have to pretend to load the whole struct but you don't actually.

+  now its much slower cause i do a bunch of intermediate addr/deref chasing. holy shit im stupid, no, nothing matters, i just left on my log and leak everything on every recrusive call to compile.

 ## cranelift (May 11)